 aka: Senpai Kohai

-The concepts of sempai ("senior" or "upperclassman"; technically spelled "senpai" * ) and kouhai ("junior" or "underclassman") permeate Japanese society.
-In fiction, you see them used most often in school settings, but the system also applies after graduation in the workplace.
-Older students (or workers with greater seniority) are known as sempai, and junior students/workers (or kouhai) are required to defer to them, and address them with the honorific -sempai and polite speech paterns.
+The concepts of sempai ("senior" or "upperclassman"; also spelled "senpai"† ) and kouhai ("junior" or "underclassman") permeate Japanese society.
+In fiction, you see them used most often in school settings, but the system also applies after graduation, in the workplace.
+Older students (or workers with greater seniority) are known as sempai, and junior students/workers (or kouhai) are required to defer to them, and address them with the honorific -sempai and polite speech patterns.
 In return, the sempai is obligated to look out for, and protect, the kouhai.
 For whatever reason, the Sempai/Kohai relationship is a rather popular one within the Yaoi Genre; compare Lover and Beloved.

 open/close all folders